mickcrosse/PERMUTOOLS/README.md

 [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)

 PERMUTOOLS is a MATLAB package for multivariate permutation testing and effect size measurement.
-It uses efficient resampling procedures to generate the null distribution empirically, providing distribution-free, non-parametric hypothesis testing.
+It uses efficient resampling procedures to generate the null distribution empirically, providing distribution-free, nonparametric hypothesis testing.

 PERMUTOOLS offers permutation-based hypothesis testing and confidence interval estimation for a range of test statistics, including the ***t*-statistic** (one-sample, paired-sample, two-sample) ***F*-statistic** (two-sample), ***Z*-statistic** (one-sample), and **correlation coefficient** (Pearson, Spearman, rankit).
 Multiple comparison correction is implemented using the max correction method, which is less prone to type II errors than conventional methods.